What does the body have to do with Psychotherapy?

-First and most accessible goal of the therapeutic work is to help the client re-gain the capacity to “feel” the impact that emotions, thoughts or experiences have on her body.
-This basic competence – which often gets lost during the growth – promotes itself a new sense of centeredness and awareness in relation to ourselves and to our external reality.
+The first and most accessible goal of the therapeutic work is to help the client regain the capacity to “feel” the impact that emotions, thoughts or experiences have on her body.
+This basic competence – which often gets lost during growth – promotes itself a new sense of centeredness and awareness in relation to ourselves and to our external reality.

 Body Psychotherapy views the body as a bridge towards the unconscious.
-In its 80 years of life, Body Psychotherapy has developed a specific know-how to work in all those situations in which the body “knows” but the mind cannot explicitly remember.
-Neuroscientists are recently explaining to in the body are stored – at the level of implicit emotional/procedural memory – the very first experiences of our life.
+In its 80 years of life, Body Psychotherapy has developed specific know-how to work in all those situations in which the body “knows” but the mind cannot explicitly remember.
+Neuroscientists are recently explaining that the very first experiences of our life are stored in the body, as implicit emotional/procedural memory.
 The body holds the imprinting of our early and formative interactions with the reality we come into.
-Those interactions will contribute to determine our way of being into the world from that moment onwards.
+Those interactions will contribute to determining our way of being in the world from that moment onwards.
 Through studying physical tensions, as well as facial expressions, ways of moving, patterns of behavior Body Psychotherapy digs its accessing route towards what we are without being aware of it.
-Our own “style” speaks about us beyond our own consciousness.
-If we pay attention to the way it whispers, our unique way of being will tell us the journey through which we became the person we are today.

 Body Psychotherapy may or may not use physical contact: the hand of the therapist on the client’s hand, a touch on a shoulder, a light pressure on the neck, etc. When contact happens, it is always previously contracted with the patient.
 Its purpose is to better study the client’s organization of the experience or to support her during meaningful therapeutic processes.